Mahler measures as linear combinations of $L$-values of multiple modular forms: Functional equations in the three-variable case

 Moreover, we can deduce formulas for $\chi(q_2^2),\chi(q_2^4),$ and $\chi(-q_2^4)$ from the identities above using a process called \textit{obtaining a formula by duplication}; that is, if we have $\Omega(t,q_2,z_2)=0$, then Therefore, by some manipulation, we find that

 The theorem then follows immediately from these identities and \eqref{E:FE1}. \end{proof} As an application of Theorem~\ref{T:FE1}, we can deduce a five-term relation

 by letting $t=1/2$.
 It would be interesting to see if each term in the equation above is related to special $L$-values.
 It turns out that only a partial answer can be given here.
-First, it was rigorously proved in \cite[Thm.~1.2]{Samart} that $n_2(64)=8L'(g_{16},0),$ where $g_{16}(\tau)=\eta^6(4\tau)\in S_3(\Gamma_0(16),\chi_{-4}).$ Then, using the hypergeometric representation of $n_2(s)$ given in \cite[Prop.~2.2]{RogersMain} and integral representations of $L$-functions, we are able to verify numerically that the following formulas hold:
+First, it was rigorously proved in \cite[Thm.~1.2]{Samart} that $n_2(64)=8L'(g_{16},0),$ where $g_{16}(\tau)=\eta^6(4\tau)\in S_3(\Gamma_0(16),\chi_{-4}).$ Then, using the hypergeometric representation of $n_2(s)$ given in \cite[Prop.~2.2]{RogersMain}, we are able to verify numerically that the following formulas hold:

 where $g_{64}(\tau)$ is the normalized newform of weight $3$ and level $64$ with rational Fourier coefficients.
 Nevertheless, no similar evidence for the remaining two terms has been found.
 From the previous examples and numerical observations exhibited at the end of this paper, it is not unreasonable to conjecture that